ExchangeUnion/docs/README.md

 ## Support & Community

 * [Contribute](Contribute.md)
-* Questions and development-related discussions on [Discord](https://discord.gg/YgDhMSn)
+* Support, general questions and development-related discussions are welcome on our [Discord](https://discord.gg/YgDhMSn)

 ## Help us to improve!